StatisticalRethinkingJulia/TuringModels.jl/README.md

 Developing `rethinking` must have been an on-going process over several years, `StatisticalRethinkinh.jl` will likely follow a similar path.

-1. The initial version (v1) of `StatisticalRethinking` is really just a first attempt to capture the models and show ways of setting up those models, execute the models and post-process the results using Julia.
+1. The initial version (v1) of `TuringModels` is really just a first attempt to capture the models and show ways of setting up those models, execute the models and post-process the results using Julia.

 2. As mentioned above, a second objective of v1 is to experiment and compare the four selected mcmc options in Julia in terms of results, performance, ease of expressing models, etc.